Milan-960/traveller-test/README.md

 ### Prod API

-We have provided both a REST and a GraphQL API, you are free to use whichever you are most comfortable with in your solution.
+We have provided both a REST and a GraphQL API hosted on the server, you are free to use whichever you are most comfortable with in your solution.
 You can find documention for these at the following URLS:

 - REST - [https://travellerlist.herokuapp.com/rest](https://travellerlist.herokuapp.com/rest)
 - GraphQL - [https://travellerlist.herokuapp.com/graphql](https://travellerlist.herokuapp.com/graphql)